 The Undergraduate Research Opportunity Program (UROP) is another avenue through which to find a research placement.
 Some departments (for example, chemistry and psychology) maintain lists of available research projects.
 Many of our students find research work by directly contacting faculty whose areas of specialization interest them.

 General guidelines for underclass Honors students, if they are to remain in good standing in the Honors Program, are based on standards developed during the Program's history.
 They are designed to provide a sound base for the undergraduate experience and to allow students to acquire knowledge, develop analytic skills, exercise creative abilities and critical faculties of mind.

 The basic four requirements for an underclass Honors student are:

 The Sophomore Honors Award was created to encourage students to take full advantage of the opportunities in the Program and to recognize outstanding achievement during the freshman and sophomore years.
-To be eligible for this award, students must:
+To be eligible for this award, students (who were freshman prior to F14) must:

 - Obtain a minimum grade point average of 3.7, with no grade below a "C" in any course.

 - Complete an average of two Honors courses per term during the first four full terms (fall/winter) they are at the University of Michigan, including two terms of Texts and Ideas courses.